Your regulatory growth consultants

 The NDIS Practice Standards require registered providers to maintain complete and accurate financial records that support every payment claim.
 This means a clear audit trail from service delivery to payment claim to bank receipt.
 Your records must be sufficient for an approved quality auditor to verify your billing accuracy and compliance during your certification or surveillance audit.

 At minimum, your record-keeping system should capture: service delivery records (date, time, support worker, participant, service type), participant service agreements (approved supports and budgets), payment claims (submitted claims with support item codes and amounts), and remittance records (NDIA and plan manager payments received).
-These records must be stored securely and be accessible for at least 7 years, consistent with standard Australian business record-keeping requirements.
+These records must be stored securely and be accessible for at least 7 years, consistent with standard Australian business record-keeping requirements under the ATO’s retention rules.

 For comprehensive guidance on your documentation obligations, see our resource on NDIS policies and procedures.
 Aligning your financial record-keeping with your broader compliance documentation framework is the most efficient approach.